arieldesalvopropato/databox/README.md

 ## Introduction

-The goal of this project is to make more easy the deployment and installation of a home server, without the need to perform the installation of the services used.
-And provide a more practical solution when it comes to having our own server.
+The goal of this project is to make more easy the deployment and installation of a home server, without the need to perform the installation of the services to use and provide a more practical solution when it comes to having our own server.

 ## Operating Systems

 The requirements of this script for use are not determined on a single particular operating system.
-It was developed using OpenMediaVault which as a base system has Debian, so you could use operating systems like Ubuntu, Debian or Ubuntu Server out of the box.
+It was developed using Ubuntu Server, so you could use operating systems like Ubuntu or Debian out of the box.
 In case you choose another distribution like Arch or Fedora you will have to make modifications and I cannot guarantee it will work.

 ## Containers